-Public notice of the applicable comment period and any public hearing regarding the Consolidated Plan, Annual Action Plans, CAPER, application to HUD for financial assistance, and Assessment of Fair Housing will be published in one or more newspapers of general circulation on or before the first date of the applicable public comment period and will include a summary of the document(s).
+Public notice of the 30-day applicable comment period and any public hearing regarding the Consolidated Plan, Annual Action Plans, CAPER, application to HUD for financial assistance, and Assessment of Fair Housing, will be published in one or more newspapers of general circulation on or before the first date of the applicable public comment period at least 30 days prior to the plan being submitted to HUD and will include a summary of the document(s) plan.
 In the event of a national or state emergency that closes city facilities to the public, plans and reports will be made available online only.